ibm-cloud-docs/powervs-migration/white-paper.md

-Case Study: Migrating IBM i Workloads from On-Premises to IBM Power Virtual Server Using FalconStor VTL Client Overview: LMN Healthcare, a medium-sized healthcare provider, relies on IBM i systems for critical applications such as patient management, billing, and electronic health records.
+**Case Study: Migrating IBM i Workloads from On-Premises to IBM Power Virtual Server Using FalconStor VTL**

+**Client Overview:** LMN Healthcare, a medium-sized healthcare provider, relies on IBM i systems for critical applications such as patient management, billing, and electronic health records.
 To enhance scalability, performance, and reduce operational costs, LMN Healthcare decided to migrate their IBM i workloads from their on-premises data center to IBM Power Virtual Server (PowerVS).

-Challenges:
+**Challenges:**
-•	Regulatory Compliance: The healthcare industry has strict data protection regulations.
+  * **Regulatory Compliance:** The healthcare industry has strict data protection regulations.
 Ensuring compliance during the migration was crucial.
-•	Data Volume: The sheer volume of patient records and historical data posed a significant challenge for migration.
+  * **Data Volume:** The sheer volume of patient records and historical data posed a significant challenge for migration.
-•	Legacy Systems Integration: Some older systems needed to be integrated seamlessly with the new cloud environment to maintain operational continuity.
+  * **Legacy Systems Integration:** Some older systems needed to be integrated seamlessly with the new cloud environment to maintain operational continuity.

-Solution: To address these challenges, LMN Healthcare implemented a migration strategy leveraging FalconStor's StorSafe Virtual Tape Library (VTL) to ensure an efficient, secure, and seamless transition to PowerVS.
+**Solution:** To address these challenges, LMN Healthcare implemented a migration strategy leveraging FalconStor's StorSafe Virtual Tape Library (VTL) to ensure an efficient, secure, and seamless transition to PowerVS.

-Migration Process:
+**Migration Process:**
-1. Preparation:
+1. **Preparation:**
-•	Assessment: Conducted a thorough assessment of the existing IBM i environment, identifying all critical applications, data, and dependencies.
+    * **Assessment:** Conducted a thorough assessment of the existing IBM i environment, identifying all critical applications, data, and dependencies.
-•	Set Up PowerVS: Provisioned the target environment in IBM PowerVS, ensuring it was configured to match the specifications of the on-premises IBM i systems.
+    * **Set Up PowerVS:** Provisioned the target environment in IBM PowerVS, ensuring it was configured to match the specifications of the on-premises IBM i systems.
-2. Creating Backups:
+2. **Creating Backups:**
-•	Virtual Tape Creation: Utilized FalconStor's StorSafe VTL to create virtual tape backups of the IBM i systems.
+    * **Virtual Tape Creation:** Utilized FalconStor's StorSafe VTL to create virtual tape backups of the IBM i systems.
 This included full system backups and incremental backups of critical data.
-•	Deduplication: FalconStor's built-in deduplication technology minimized the amount of data transferred, reducing both time and resource requirements.
+    * **Deduplication:** FalconStor's built-in deduplication technology minimized the amount of data transferred, reducing both time and resource requirements.
-3. Transferring Backups:
+3. **Transferring Backups:**
-•	Secure Transfer: Transferred the virtual tape backups to IBM Cloud Object Storage using secure transfer methods to ensure data security and integrity.
+    * **Secure Transfer:** Transferred the virtual tape backups to IBM Cloud Object Storage using secure transfer methods to ensure data security and integrity.
 FalconStor's VTL ensured efficient and secure data transfer.
-4. Restoring Backups on PowerVS:
+4. **Restoring Backups on PowerVS:**
-•	Provisioning VSI: Created new Virtual Server Instances (VSIs) in PowerVS to replicate the on-premises IBM i environment.
+    * **Provisioning VSI:** Created new Virtual Server Instances (VSIs) in PowerVS to replicate the on-premises IBM i environment.
-•	Restoration Process: Used the virtual tape backups to restore the IBM i systems on the new VSIs, re-establishing the operating system, applications, and data.
+    * **Restoration Process:** Used the virtual tape backups to restore the IBM i systems on the new VSIs, re-establishing the operating system, applications, and data.
-5. Testing and Validation:
+5. **Testing and Validation:**
-•	System Verification: Verified that the restored environment in PowerVS matched the on-premises setup, with all configurations and data intact.
+    * **System Verification:** Verified that the restored environment in PowerVS matched the on-premises setup, with all configurations and data intact.
-•	Application Testing: Conducted extensive testing of critical healthcare applications to ensure functionality and performance in the new environment.
+    * **Application Testing:** Conducted extensive testing of critical healthcare applications to ensure functionality and performance in the new environment.
-6. Final Cutover:
+6. **Final Cutover:**
-•	Data Synchronization: Ensured the latest data changes were synchronized between the on-premises system and PowerVS.
+    * **Data Synchronization:** Ensured the latest data changes were synchronized between the on-premises system and PowerVS.
-•	Production Cutover: Transitioned production operations to the new PowerVS environment, minimizing downtime and ensuring continuous availability.
+    * **Production Cutover:** Transitioned production operations to the new PowerVS environment, minimizing downtime and ensuring continuous availability.
-7. Post-Migration Monitoring:
+7. **Post-Migration Monitoring:**
-•	Continuous Monitoring: Implemented monitoring tools to ensure the new environment operated smoothly and addressed any issues promptly.
+    * **Continuous Monitoring:** Implemented monitoring tools to ensure the new environment operated smoothly and addressed any issues promptly.
-•	Ongoing Optimization: Continued to optimize performance and scalability to meet future business needs.
+    *	**Ongoing Optimization:** Continued to optimize performance and scalability to meet future business needs.

-Results:
-Cost Savings:
+**Results:**
+**Cost Savings:**
-•	Reduced Infrastructure Costs: By migrating to PowerVS, LMN Healthcare significantly reduced the costs associated with maintaining and upgrading on-premises hardware.
+  *	Reduced Infrastructure Costs: By migrating to PowerVS, LMN Healthcare significantly reduced the costs associated with maintaining and upgrading on-premises hardware.
-•	Optimized Resource Utilization: Leveraged the pay-as-you-go model of PowerVS to optimize operational costs and resource utilization.
+  * Optimized Resource Utilization: Leveraged the pay-as-you-go model of PowerVS to optimize operational costs and resource utilization.

-Operational Efficiency:
+**Operational Efficiency:**
-•	Minimal Downtime: The migration process was executed with minimal downtime, ensuring continuous availability of healthcare services.
+  * **Minimal Downtime:** The migration process was executed with minimal downtime, ensuring continuous availability of healthcare services.
-•	Enhanced Performance: The new PowerVS environment provided improved performance and scalability to meet the growing demands of healthcare operations.
+  * **Enhanced Performance:** The new PowerVS environment provided improved performance and scalability to meet the growing demands of healthcare operations.
 Data Integrity and Security:
-•	Accurate Replication: FalconStor's VTL ensured accurate replication of the entire system and all data, maintaining data integrity throughout the migration process.
+  * **Accurate Replication:** FalconStor's VTL ensured accurate replication of the entire system and all data, maintaining data integrity throughout the migration process.
-•	Secure Transfer: Data was securely transferred and protected throughout the migration process.
+  * **Secure Transfer:** Data was securely transferred and protected throughout the migration process.

 By leveraging FalconStor's StorSafe VTL, LMN Healthcare successfully migrated their IBM i workloads to IBM Power Virtual Server.
 The migration resulted in significant cost savings, enhanced performance, and improved operational efficiency, ensuring a seamless and reliable transition to the cloud.

-Overview of Performance Metrics and Their Importance in Migrations When planning migrations, understanding key performance metrics is crucial for making informed decisions and ensuring a smooth transition.
+**Overview of Performance Metrics and Their Importance in Migrations**

+When planning migrations, understanding key performance metrics is crucial for making informed decisions and ensuring a smooth transition.
 Three primary metrics used to evaluate the performance of IBM systems are rPerf (Relative Performance), SPECjbb2015 (Standard Performance Evaluation Corporation Java Business Benchmark 2015), and CPW (Commercial Processing Workload).
-Each of these metrics serves a specific purpose, helping to compare system capabilities, plan capacities, and ensure that new systems can handle existing workloads efficiently. rPerf is a benchmark used to estimate the performance of IBM Power Systems servers relative to a baseline system.
+Each of these metrics serves a specific purpose, helping to compare system capabilities, plan capacities, and ensure that new systems can handle existing workloads efficiently.

+**RPerf** is a benchmark used to estimate the performance of IBM Power Systems servers relative to a baseline system.
 This metric allows for straightforward comparison between different systems, ensuring the new system can manage current workloads during migrations.
 You can find the latest IBM Power Performance Report, which includes rPerf values, on the IBM website.
-Here is the direct link to the most recent report:  IBM Power Performance Report
+Here is the direct link to the most recent report:  [IBM Power Performance Report](https://www.ibm.com/downloads/documents/us-en/10c31775c5d40fed){: external}

-SPECjbb2015 evaluates the performance of server-side Java applications, particularly useful for Linux workloads on Power Systems.
+**SPECjbb2015** evaluates the performance of server-side Java applications, particularly useful for Linux workloads on Power Systems.
 It measures throughput and response times, providing valuable insights into how well a system can handle Java-based applications, which is critical for capacity planning and system selection.

-CPW measures the processing power of IBM i systems in terms of commercial transactions per second.
+**CPW** measures the processing power of IBM i systems in terms of commercial transactions per second.
 This metric is essential for assessing the capacity needed for IBM i workloads, ensuring the target system can meet the expected load and future demands.

 These metrics are vital in migrations as they offer standardized benchmarks to compare system performance, aiding in capacity planning, cost-benefit analysis, and risk mitigation.
 They ensure the new system meets performance requirements, reducing downtime and maintaining operational efficiency.